Watch 'Newcastle: The Entertainers' on Sky Sports from Sunday May 2

-'Newcastle: The Entertainers', a documentary about Kevin Keegan's infamous Toon side of the 1990s, will air on Sky Sports on Sunday.
+'Newcastle: The Entertainers', a documentary about Kevin Keegan's famous Toon side of the 1990s, will air on Sky Sports on Sunday.

 With new interviews with David Ginola, Les Ferdinand, Andrew Cole and Sir John Hall, 'Newcastle: The Entertainers' retraces the journey of Keegan's team from the bottom of the old Second Division to the top of the Premier League and reflects upon how - having been 12 points clear at the top of the table - the title eluded them.